urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/11-fail.md

 When crashes or errors occur in certain cases, Gall passes them to an agent's `on-fail` arm for handling.
-This arm is very seldom used, almost all agents leave it for `%default-agent` to handle, which just prints the error message to the terminal.
+This arm is very seldom used, almost all agents leave it for `default-agent` to handle, which just prints the error message to the terminal.
 While you're unlikely to use this arm, we'll briefly go over its behavior for completeness.